 Consumers Demand Quality

+At the other end of the spectrum, there's also the consumer perspective to consider.
+A sizable segment of buyers is demanding a return to more verifiable production methods for a variety of reasons, including economic and ethical considerations.
+Whatever the drive behind the movement, there's now room again for businesses to set themselves apart by their methods of manufacturing, rather than merely the cost that feeds in to the final price.
+From this angle, companies can use their skilled human workers as a unique selling point.
+Our second point above becomes even more important, as the people involved in production are a visible, vital part of the marketing process, as well as the manufacturing.
 Taken from either angle this demonstrates a sound basis for a return to not only human manufacturing, but also locally-made products.
 As we discussed last year, this might well help to fuel a wider 'Made in the USA' movement that creates more jobs and products closer to home.
 We certainly don't want to rid ourselves of robots, but we're always excited to see skilled people making a difference in the production process!